Why do we have a Board?

 Who is on the Board?

-The Ashley Rakahuri Board is made up of seven parent trustees, one staff trustee, and the Principal.
+The Ashley Rakahuri Board is made up of five parent trustees, one staff trustee, and the Principal.
 The members are as follows:

 Staff Trustee: Sue Graham